 What is it about LagosMums?
 Being a Mum means that you are many things at the same time; you are mother, wife, daughter, sister, in-law, employee and employer, MD/CEO, among other things.
 It is a constant balancing act and to top it all you are a mum in Lagos….

 I see the Lagos Mum every day, at the schools; bag in hand, lunch box in the other, I see you in traffic.
 I see you in the banks; in power suits and 5-inch heels.
-I see you at the fish market, at the grocery store.
+I see you at the fish market, at the grocery store, I see you running on the Ikoyi bridge.
 The Lagos Mum is the supreme multi-tasker.
 Being a mum is anyone who cares for her child, niece, a cousin or a younger one…..

 Motherhood brings its challenges.
-You no longer live just for yourself.1 You still do not understand why now, it is so hard to escape with the Ladies for the Weekend, struggling to squeeze in lunch with your girls in between school runs and family obligations.
+You no longer live just for yourself.
+You still do not understand why now, it is so hard to escape with the Ladies for the Weekend, struggling to squeeze in lunch with your girls in between school runs and family obligations.
 You find yourself thanking God for the kids’ birthday parties where you get to relive your childhood and at least have some sort of a social life thanks to this busy city.
-The ability to operate through late nights, interrupted nights and early mornings.

 Gradually, we hope that this would not only be a platform where we share our thoughts about being Mums but a place where we can help each other to be better people.
 A place where we can survive in the city of Lagos as mums a bit more easily.

 Parenting is better together.